spine-tools/Spine-Database-API/docs/source/user_guide.rst

         alternative.restore()
         assert alternative.is_valid()

-Refer to `Removing items and purging`_ and `Restoring items`_ for removing and restoring items directly with :class:`.DatabaseMapping`.
+Refer to `Removing and purging`_ and `Restoring items and rollback`_ for removing and restoring items directly with :class:`.DatabaseMapping`.

 .. note::